Fishest/school/notes/machine.learning.rst

 - features with high importance scores (weights) during model training
 - remove features with all zero weights

-Dimensionality Reduction (random projections, PCA)
+.. todo:: Dimensionality Reduction (random projections, PCA)

 Here is an example recipie file for EML that defines a number of features: